serrebi/qBittorrent-Remote/README.md

-# qBittorrent Remote (Accessible)
+# qBittorrent Remote

-qBittorrent Remote (Accessible) is a wxPython desktop client that provides a screen-reader-friendly way to manage a qBittorrent instance over its Web API.
+qBittorrent Remote is a wxPython desktop client that provides a screen-reader-friendly way to manage a qBittorrent instance over its Web API.
 The app focuses on accessible controls, clear announcements, and keyboard shortcuts so users relying on assistive technology can comfortably monitor and control torrents from Windows.

 Key features: